jq153387/avancevl.github.io/people/fullstack_training.md

 <br>

 We are lean and value speed.
 We believe effective collaboration is based on mutual understanding.
 Therefore, we expect our all our engineers to know basic full stack development.
 We have a dedicated **3- to 6- month onboarding program** to help front- and back- end engineers learn the basics of full stack end-to-end development to faciliate team work, understanding, and collaboration.
+You'll get to pick the language and the framework that you're interesting in learning, and we'll pay for your **class**.

 1. Full Stack is the **future**.
 1. Employers like full stack because hiring front and back-end is effectively hiring two people to do the job of one full stack developer.